'Women At Microsoft Are Sexualized By Their Male Managers,' Lawsuit Alleges - Slashdot

 That second issue might well be real.
 I don't know, somebody ought to look into it.
 I'm a numbers guy myself, but that also means that I understand that numbers are only as good as the system you have for collecting them.

-Idiots make thigns worse (Score:3)
+Idiots make thigns worse (Score:5, Insightful)

 I have attended sexual harassment classes.
 They almost always make things worse.